DiaAzul/Posh-Predictive-Text/README.md

-# Resolve-Arguments
+# Resolve-Argument

-PowerShell cmdlet to resolve arguments for thid-party commands.
+PowerShell cmdlet to provide suggested completions for command arguments.

 The commands supported by this cmdlet are: